 We are physical beings living in a world of finite resources which must be looked after for the good of all.
 We are accountable for this to God, as well as to our own and to future generations.

-Common Good Thinking emphasises that for everyone to be included and no one left behind there needs to be a preferential option for the poor, vulnerable and marginalised.
-For a healthy society, this principle must be at the centre of our decision-making because it recognises that if the strong are separated from the weak, the strong become impoverished, since being fully human means living together sharing a common life.
+There is to be a preferential option for those who are poor or vulnerable, so we say “Come and join in…we need you!”
+For a healthy society, this principle must be at the centre of our decision-making because it recognises that If the strong are separated from the weak, the strong become impoverished, since being fully human means living together, sharing a common life.

-What the common good will look like is up to you and your community to work out together.
-It should be in a constant state of renegotiation, it needs to be regularly reviewed - it changes as we change.
+What the Common Good will look like is up to you and your community to work out together.
+It should be in a constant state of renegotiation.

 The Common Good emphasises the importance of small and intermediate-sized communities or institutions, such as the family, the church, other religious institutions, unions, businesses, voluntary associations, schools, fraternal groups, clubs and guilds.
 These are the mediating structures, not part of the state or international big business, which build human and social capital, empower individuals and communities, and link the individual to society as a whole.